• Skip to primary navigation

 • Divide the dough and mixture into equal portions.
 I made 12 big parathas, however, up to 15 parathas can be made with this quantity.

 • Roll one dough ball into a 3” circle.
-Place 2-3 tablespoon broccoli mixture and seal the dough ball carefully.
+Place 2-3 tbsp broccoli mixture and seal the dough ball carefully.

 • Press gently from both sides and roll it up to 6-7 ” big paratha.
 Roll gently, the stuffing may come out but don’t worry.
 Just seal and go on rolling.